mahmoudyousry32/ddr_controller/README.md

 * VDD and VDDQ are driven by a single output at 2.5V ± .2 V
 * VTT is limited to 1.35 V
 * VREF tracks VDDQ/2
+### Initialization
+Prior to normal operation, DDR SDRAMs must be powered up and initialized in a predefined manner.
+Operational procedures, other than those specified, may result in undefined operation.
+To ensure device operation, the DRAM must be initialized as described in the following
+steps:
+1. Simultaneously apply power to VDD and VDDQ.
+2. Apply VREF and then VTT power.
+VTT must be applied after VDDQ to avoid device latch- up, which may cause permanent damage to the device.
+Except for CKE, inputs are not recognized as valid until after VREF is applied.
+3. Assert and hold CKE at a LVCMOS logic LOW.
+Maintaining an LVCMOS LOW level on CKE during power-up is required to ensure that the DQ and DQS outputs will be in the High-Z state, where they will remain until driven in normal operation (by a read access).
+4. Provide stable clock signals.
+5. Wait at least 200μs.
+6. Bring CKE HIGH, and provide at least one NOP or DESELECT command.
+At this point, the CKE input changes from a LVCMOS input to a SSTL_2 input only and will remain a SSTL_2 input unless a power cycle occurs.
+7. Perform a PRECHARGE ALL command.
+8. Wait at least tRP time; during this time NOPs or DESELECT commands must be given.
+9. Using the LMR command, program the extended mode register (E0 = 0 to enable the DLL and E1 = 0 for normal drive; or E1 = 1 for reduced drive and E2–En must be set to 0 [where n = most significant bit]).
+10. Wait at least tMRD time; only NOPs or DESELECT commands are allowed.
+11. Using the LMR command, program the mode register to set operating parameters and to reset the DLL.
+At least 200 clock cycles are required between a DLL reset and any READ command.
+12. Wait at least tMRD time; only NOPs or DESELECT commands are allowed.
+13. Issue a PRECHARGE ALL command.
+14. Wait at least tRP time; only NOPs or DESELECT commands are allowed.
+15. Issue an AUTO REFRESH command.
+This may be moved prior to step 13.
+16. Wait at least tRFC time; only NOPs or DESELECT commands are allowed.
+17. Issue an AUTO REFRESH command.
+This may be moved prior to step 13.
+18. Wait at least tRFC time; only NOPs or DESELECT commands are allowed.
+19. Although not required by the Micron device, JEDEC requires an LMR command to clear the DLL bit (set M8 = 0).
+If an LMR command is issued, the same operating parameters should be utilized as in step 11.
+20. Wait at least tMRD time; only NOPs or DESELECT commands are supported.
+21. At this point the DRAM is ready for any valid command.
+At least 200 clock cycles with CKE HIGH are required between step 11 (DLL RESET ) and any READ command.

 # The DDR Controller
 the DDR controller module is made to interface with micron's DDR SDRAM MT46V32M8 – 8 Meg x 8 x 4 banks which is 256Mbit SDRAM @ 133MHz ,-75Z speed grading